 5. What age range do they normally tutor?

-It goes without saying that 5 year olds learn very differently than high schoolers.
+It goes without saying that 5-year-olds learn very differently than high schoolers.

-You wouldn’t want a home tutor who has always taught teenagers suddenly teaching your toddler.
+You wouldn’t want a private tutor who has always taught teenagers suddenly teaching your toddler.
 On the other hand, someone who has only tutored little ones might have a hard time shifting gears to teach someone closer to their own age.

 And let’s not even go into adult learning theory!
 If you’re looking for lessons for yourself and your kiddo, you might be better off with two separate instructors!